Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 ## Reasoning or non-Reasoning?
 CoT?

 Lucid Loom is built with reasoning in mind.
 It works a lot better if you are using the reasoning capabilities of an LLM.
+If you don't want to use Reasoning, I'll have a section at the end for you.

 So what do we mean by reasoning.
 Well reasoning is using the first part of the response of an llm to "think through" or plan the response, and then it follows it with the final actual response.